-The Ministry of Planning and Investment chairs the Macroeconomic Working Group.
-The Asian Development Bank (ADB) and World Bank (WB) are Co-Chairs.
+The Ministry of Planning and Investment chairs the Macroeconomic Sector Working Group.
+The Asian Development Bank and the World

-Economic growth in Lao PDR moderated to 7 percent in 2016 and a projected less than 7 percent in 2017.
+Economic growth in Lao PDR moderated to seven percent in 2016 and a projected less than seven percent in 2017.
 Flat output in mining, stronger control on public spending, lower tourist arrivals and moderating credit growth were partly offset by increased power generation capacity, higher agriculture production and output in manufacturing, especially from two special economic zones.

 The moderating economic activity derailed the fiscal consolidation in 2016; prompting a stronger response in 2017.
 The fiscal deficit in FY15/16 widened to 6.2 percent of GDP as revenues plummeted.
 The authorities have since introduced measures to support revenues and control spending; however, the deficit is expected to remain elevated.
 Public debt is estimated to have further increased to almost 67 percent of GDP by mid-2017.
 This stresses the importance to stay on the course of the fiscal consolidation plan adopted by the National Assembly in late-2016 and strengthen public debt management.